valksor/php-dev-build/README.md

 ## Security

 If you discover any security-related issues, please email us at security@valksor.dev instead of using the issue tracker.

-For security policy and vulnerability reporting guidelines, please see our [Security Policy](SECURITY.md).

 ## Support